-Much progress has been made.
 It has also been pointed out that solving the rural health problem is a slow process.
 It must be accelerated.
-Twenty years ago we had no REA, no SCS and no PMA but the need was there.
+Twenty years ago we had no REA, no SCS, no PMA, etc. But the need was there.
 Legislation went through Congress and today these things probably are here to stay.